nodetool-ai/nodetool/README.md

 <h1 style="display: inline;">
   <img src="https://github.com/user-attachments/assets/823b1091-78cd-423f-9b41-14f33b787c7d" alt="NodeTool Logo" height="24" style="vertical-align: -30px;"/>
-  NodeTool - The Complete AI Toolbox
+  NodeTool - Your Creative AI Playground
 </h1>

-NodeTool is an all-in-one platform for AI professionals and innovators.
+NodeTool is the ultimate platform for AI enthusiasts, innovators, and creators.
 It brings together a wide range of AI tools and models in a simple, visual interface.
-Whether you're an artist, developer, data scientist or complete beginner, NodeTool has everything you need to power your AI projects.
+Whether you're an artist, developer, data scientist, or complete beginner, NodeTool has everything you need to power your AI projects and bring your ideas to life.

 With NodeTool, you can:

+- **Prototype ideas quickly**: Experiment with thousands of models in a friendly, visual interface.
-- **Run models locally**: Utilize your own hardware to run large language models via Ollama and access hundreds of models via Hugging Face Transformers and Diffusers.
-Leverage the ComfyUI ecosystem for advanced image processing workflows.
+- **Run models locally**: Utilize your own GPU to run large language models via Ollama and access hundreds of models via Hugging Face Transformers and Diffusers.
-- **Run models remotely**: Outsource heavy GPU workloads to cloud services like Replicate, OpenAI, and Anthropic, allowing you to leverage powerful models without the need for expensive hardware.
+- **Leverage cloud services**: Outsource heavy GPU workloads to services like Replicate, OpenAI, and Anthropic for powerful model access without expensive hardware.

 ![NodeTool](nodetool.png)

-By simplifying access to advanced AI technologies, NodeTool provides a creative space for both newcomers and experienced users to build powerful solutions for content creation, data analysis, automation, and more.
+NodeTool simplifies access to advanced AI technologies, providing a creative space for both newcomers and experienced users to build powerful solutions for content creation, data analysis, automation, and more.

 ## Features ✨

-- **No-Code Development**: Create complex AI workflows without programming knowledge.
+- **Visual Editor | No-Code Development**: Create complex AI workflows visually—no coding needed!
+Dive into an intuitive, node-based design and let your creativity flow.
-- **Visual Editor**: Intuitive, node-based workflow design.
-- **Seamless Integration with Leading AI Platforms**: Easily incorporate models from OpenAI, Hugging Face, Anthropic, Ollama, and ComfyUI into your workflows.
+- **Seamless Integration with Leading AI Platforms**: Mix and match models from OpenAI, Hugging Face, Anthropic, Ollama, and ComfyUI for endless possibilities.
+- **Model Manager**: Browse and manage your favorite models locally.
+Download recommended models directly from the Hugging Face Hub and run them on your GPU.
+- **Asset Browser**: Easily import and manage media assets to use in your AI creations.
+- **ComfyUI Integration**: Bring in ComfyUI workflows and nodes to expand your playground.
+- **Multimodal Support**: Play with images, text, audio, video, and more — all in one place.
+- **API Integration**: Connect your AI tools with websites or apps seamlessly.
 - **Dual Model Execution Modes**:
   - **Local Execution**: Run models locally using Ollama and Hugging Face, leveraging your own hardware.
   - **Remote Execution**: Outsource processing to cloud services like Replicate, OpenAI, and Anthropic.
-- **Model Manager**: Browse and manage cached local models
-- **HuggingFace**: Download models directly from the Hugging Face Hub.
-- **Asset Browser**: Import, browse and preview media assets in folders.
-- **ComfyUI (alpha)**: Import ComfyUI workflows and nodes into NodeTool.
-- **Multimodal Support**: Handle images, text, audio, video, and more in a single workflow.
-- **API Integration (alpha)**: Run AI tools from websites or mobile apps.
 - **Customizable Nodes**: Extend functionality with Python.
 - **Real-Time Execution**: WebSocket-based architecture for live processing.
 - **Cross-Platform Compatibility**: Available as standalone app on Mac and Windows.